pamelaferretti/pamelaferretti.github.io/_projects/18_project.md

 category: Logos
 ---

-This logo was designed together with Michael Kuhn and combining the feedback from the Bork lab members during one of our retreats!
+I designed the Bork lab logo together with Michael Kuhn, incorporating feedback from lab members at one of our retreats.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">